roboscienceorg/book/source/AdvFiltering/ModelsandDynamicSystems.rst

 Models and Dynamical Systems
 ----------------------------

-Observation is not the whole story.
-The robot will be out observing the world, but the observations will not be random.
-For example, if we are observing motion, we know that not all types of motion will be possible.
-The basic laws of physics clearly play a role.
-In addition the design and details of the robot also play a role.
-These constrain the possibilities and in doing so, help improve our estimates of the robot state.
 In this section we learn how to model the dynamics of the system.
 For our purposes, it is sufficient to use a simplified model of the dynamics.
 We will assume that the system dynamics are linear and the variations in the dynamics (the noise) is normal or Gaussian.
 We will